DevExpress/devextreme-demos/README.md

 ### Launch .Net MVC Demos

-IIS supported on ARM architecture, so you can launch demos using Visual Studio.
+IIS supports the ARM architecture, so you can launch demos using Visual Studio.

 ## Possible problems you will encounter